alanrob17/technical-blog/content/post/another-javascript-gotcha.md

 I went to the Mozilla Developer Network website to read about ``toFixed()`` and found that while it worked on a **number** variable it returned a **string** value.
 This is another of those JavaScript gotchas that will catch an unwary developer.

-If I was writing this code in JavaScript I probably wouldn't notice that the ``celsius`` variable's type had changed but as I am working in TypeScript it catches this issue.
+If I was writing this code in JavaScript I probably wouldn't notice that the ``celsius`` variable's type had changed but as I am working in TypeScript it catches this type change.

-There are a couple of ways that I can get around this issue.
+There are a couple of ways that I can get around this problem.

 ```typescript
     let printOutput = (fahrenheit: number, celsius: string) => {